 The notion of ELKM as a JUDGE is shown by the fact that He judged each Day of CREATION and said that it was good.
-Usually He passed that judgment at the end of each Day (apart from the 2nd Day) whereas on the 3rd and 6th Days He judged it twice: at its middle and at its end.
+Usually He passed that judgment at the end of each Day; apart from the 2nd Day where He did no judge at all and the 3rd and 6th Days where He judged it twice: at its middle and its end.

-The question is: What constitutes ‘good’ or ‘not good’ in His eyes?
+The question is: What constitutes ‘good’ or ‘not good’ in the Builder-Judge eyes?

-We need to know, since we too are a part of His Judgment.
+We need to know that since we too are a part of the Building .

 1: What is ‘good’ in ELoKiM’s eyes?

-1. ‘Good’ can simply mean ‘feeling good,’ that He was ‘pleased.’
-This is the source for the Kabalistic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
-Man’s task, therefore, is to make our CREATOR ‘feel good’ about us.
+1. ‘Good’ can mean ‘feeling good,’ that He was pleased.
+This is the source for the Kabbalitic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
+It defines our role in this world: to make our CREATOR ‘feel good’ about us.

 3. ‘Good’ means ‘winner of the trial.’
-This refers to ELKM as a JUDGE and to ‘ good’ as a VERDICT. ’
+Here ELKM is the JUDGE and ‘ good’ is a VERDICT. ’

 5: ‘Good’ can mean ‘strong’.
-The Builder-ELKM deems a Floor ‘good’ if it could support another Day on top.’
-This is why the Builder checked each Floor (besides the 2nd) at the end of the Day.
+Thus the Builder ELKM deemed a Floor ‘good’ if it was strong enough to support another Day on top.’
+This notion explains the order of creatures in CREATION.
+Thus

-The Dry Land of the Third Day was ‘good’ since it supported the Vegetation that pursued.
+The Dry Land of the Third Day was ‘good’ since it supported the Vegetation that followed.

-The Luminaries of the Fourth Day were good, since they supported the appearance of the first mobile life in the oceans on the Fifth Day
+The Luminaries of the Fourth Day were good, since they supported the appearance of seasons, and promoted the fish in the oceans on the Fifth Day

 The Fish of the Fifth Day were ‘good’ since they supported the Birds that followed.